The-Digital-Dude/rentalease-server/AUTHENTICATION_API_DOCUMENTATION.md

 # Conclusion

 This Authentication API provides a robust, secure foundation for the RentalEase CRM system.
-With comprehensive user management, secure password reset flows, and proper role-based access control, it ensures that both Super Users and Property Managers can safely and efficiently manage their operations.
+With comprehensive user management, secure password reset flows, and proper role-based access control, it ensures that both Super Users and Agencies can safely and efficiently manage their operations.

 The API follows REST principles, implements industry-standard security practices, and provides clear error handling and documentation to facilitate easy integration and maintenance.